-- Given a warm welcome when they visit our school - Given termly curriculum overviews which inform them of the topics covered in class, as well as ways they can support with their child's learning.
-This includes the Statements to Live By. - Given an opportunity to give support / input with their child's RE Homework. - Given weekly school newsletters containing RE information. - Given a verbal report on their child's RE development during Parents' Evening. - Given a written report on their child's RE development through progress reports 3 times a year. - Given opportunities to be involved in all charity activities during the year for school or for the wider community as well as invited to all Masses and liturgies.
+- Given a warm welcome when they visit our school - Given termly curriculum overviews which inform them of the topics covered in class, as well as ways they can support with their child's learning. - Given an opportunity to give support / input with their child's RE Homework. - Given weekly school newsletters containing RE information. - Given a verbal report on their child's RE development during Parents' Evening. - Given a written report on their child's RE development through progress reports 3 times a year. - Given opportunities to be involved in all charity activities during the year for school or for the wider community as well as invited to all Masses and liturgies.